Sexual history questionnaire 2026

 1. Click ‘Get Form’ to open the Sexual History Questionnaire in the editor.

-2. Begin by filling in your personal details, including your full name and date of birth.
-This information is crucial for identification purposes.
+2. Begin by entering your full name and date of birth at the top of the form.
+This information is essential for identification purposes.

 3. Proceed to the Family Background section.
 Provide details about your parents, including their names and whether they are alive.
-Be honest about your relationship with them.
+Be honest about your relationship with them, as this context is important.

 4. In the Residential section, indicate how long you have lived at your current address and whether you live alone.
 This helps assess your living situation.

 5. Move on to Domestic History.
-Answer questions regarding marital status and children, ensuring you provide accurate information about past relationships.
+Answer questions regarding marital status and children, ensuring you provide accurate details about any past relationships.

-6. Continue through Employment and Education sections, detailing your current job status and educational background as required.
+6. Continue through Employment and Education sections, detailing your current job status and educational background.
+This information contributes to a comprehensive understanding of your history.

 See more sexual history questionnaire versions